thrabchak/school-projects/README.md

 Fall 2013 ACM Regional Programming Contest
 ====================

-Ken Gorab, Clare McLaughlin, and Tom Hrabchak formed the Team Slipper Salamanders and competed in the Fall 2013 Regional ACM Programming competition at Wilkes University.
+Ken Gorab, Clare McLaughlin, and Tom Hrabchak formed the Team Slippery Salamanders and competed in the Fall 2013 Regional ACM Programming competition at Wilkes University.

 Resources and Links